SinaLab/ArabicNER/README.md

-Wojood - Nested Arabic NER
+Wojood - Arabic Fine-Grained Entity Recognition
 ======================
 Wojood is a corpus for Arabic nested Named Entity Recognition (NER).
 Nested entities occur when one entity mention is embedded inside another entity mention.
 550K tokens (MSA and dialect)